 Elevate your iPad out of the spilt milk.

 Another thing Compass 2 does that case-style stands don’t do is elevate your iPad up out of the spilt milk zone, batter and other ingredients involved in your kitchen adventures.
 Take Compass 2 into the workshop to build your Kickstarter project or move it into the studio where the glue and glitter roam free, knowing iPad is perched up out of the mess.

 An instant typing stand.

 The ultimate multi-tasking tool, Compass 2 features a fold-away secondary leg that creates a comfortable typing stand.
-Typing on iPad or iPad mini is that much more comfortable, making it easy to put in long stretches in Keynote, Pages, or Numbers without neckache that comes from working on your lap.
+Typing on iPad is that much more comfortable, making it easy to put in long stretches in Keynote, Pages, or Numbers without neckache that comes from working on your lap.
 It’s a small, totally mobile tool that can be used on planes, in airports, hotels, coffee shops, cafes and even in boardrooms.

 “The best iPad stand aroundIan Osborne, Mac Format

 (Mac Format Choice, 5 stars)”